Servo-Team/Servo/README.md

 <b>How much progress have you made?</b> I have essentially finished the registration system, home page feeds, searching for other users and services as well as adding services, and checking out your own profile!

-<b> Is this application available in the google play store ?</b> Yes it is!
-Go check
+<b> Is this application available in the google play store ?</b> Should be shortly, just waiting for google to approve the app.

 # LICENCE